shooksteven/flight-delay/README.md

 Normally I'd have the ingest and analytics portions in separate git repos (because there could be multiple analytics projects stemming from this one ingestion).
 For the sake of sending one complete project, I've kept everything together.

+To view logs from the ingestion server
+`docker logs -f flightPipeline`

 # Steps taken
 ## Ingest
 1. Setup a Spark notebook environment to expolore the data.